Items Detailed items Activities

 5-A. Compliance with fair trade and competition laws, etc.

-5-B. Pursuit of cooperation
+5-B. Pursuit of cooperative relationships

-Conduct risk management related to unfair competition or anti-competitive
+Risk management related to unfair competition or anti-competitive

-Identifying risk-related business sectors and relevant departments
+Identification of risk-related business sectors and relevant departments

-Analyzing legal risk and understanding the status of compliance control
+Analysis of legal risk and understanding the status of compliance control

-Implementing detailed compliance checks for major legal risks
+Implementation of detailed compliance checks for major legal risks

-Education on unfair competition
+Education on unfair competition or anti-competitive

-Education on precautions for subcontracting transactions
+Education on subcontracting transaction precautions

 2.22 Improvement of consumer satisfaction Protection of consumer rights and interests